daily-ops/quick-start-aws-lambda-and-s3-with-terraform/README.md

 ```

-### Similarly, create S3 bucket for data upload with restricted access
+### Create another S3 bucket for data upload with restricted access

 ```